 The Meaning :

 While the way she describes the beauty of the dawn is with utter curiosity, you can see the religious underlying in the poem.
 Dickinson observe the simple phenomena of dawn through the eyes of an innocent mind.
 The first part is about the beauty of the day and how she watches the world as it lights up and brings colors to everything.
 Notice the clever line “The news like squirrel ran.”
 Here she is referring to a new day as news.
-The sun rays start everyones’ days.
+The rays of the sun mark the beginning of the day for everyone.
 Bobolinks are American blackbirds.
 They begin their day with the ribbon of sunlight.

 A Man may make a Remark